Keith Brookman, Baron Brookman: Life and career

 Brookman was governor of the Gwent College of Higher Education from 1980 to 1984 and trustee of the Julian Melchett Trust from 1985 to 1995.
-Since 2001, he is president of the Welsh Trust for Prevention of Abuse.
+From 2001, he was president of the Welsh Trust for Prevention of Abuse.

-On 30 July 1998, he was created a life peer with the title Baron Brookman, of Ebbw Vale in the County of Gwent and sits for Labour.
+On 30 July 1998, he was created a life peer with the title Baron Brookman, of Ebbw Vale in the County of Gwent and took the Labour whip.
 In May 2019 it was revealed that Brookman claimed over £50,000 in expenses, covering a 12-month period, during which he never once spoke or submitted written questions and never took part in a single debate.
 He retired from the House of Lords in April 2020.

-Since 1958, he has been married to Patricia Worthington, daughter of Lawrence Worthington.
+From 1958, he was married to Patricia Worthington, daughter of Lawrence Worthington.
 They have three daughters.

+Brookman died after a long illness on 22 January 2025, at the age of 88.